Artem-Ivanov-sys/Artem-Ivanov-sys.github.io/README.md

 # JSGameTest
 This game is made with pure JS.
 You can choose one of given guns and then you need to protect from enemies.
-This game is only for Desktop.
+This game is for Desktop only.
-To start game just open `index.html` file in you browser.
+To run the game just open `index.html` file in you browser.

 Controls:
   - Move: `W` `A` `S` `D`